top of page

 Oriental%20Lotus_edited.png

-This Steps to Diagnosis page arose out of Dr. Sarah Schafer's teaching experience with primary care providers (PCPs).
+This page arose out of Dr. Sarah Schafer's teaching experience with primary care providers (PCPs).
 Many PCPs have expressed the need for practical steps for use in the clinic setting.
 The teaching curriculum was created with the support of several rheumatologists with Sjogren's expertise.
-This page is not an “official” guideline approved by the Sjogren's Foundation, any medical board or rheumatology organization.
+This page is not an "official" guideline approved by the Sjogren's Foundation, any medical board, or rheumatology organization.

 Clinicians should use their best judgement, taking into account each patient’s unique needs as well as the medical system that they work in.
 In an ideal world, this content would be taught routinely during medical education.

-Scattered and sometimes vague symptoms such as "The SJOGRENS TRIAD" are often the earliest symptoms.
-There are many exceptions as noted below.
+Scattered and sometimes vague symptoms such as the Sjogren's Triad of fatigue, pain, and dryness, are often the earliest symptoms.
+There are many exceptions, as noted below.

 Have a high index of suspicion when adults, particularly women, present with greater than 3 months of:

-1. Flu-like fatigue.
-Ranges from mild to severe.
+1. Flu-like fatigue that ranges from mild to severe.

 • MALT lymphoma, especially of major salivary glands